 Moneymaker vs. Asset

 Anything that pays for itself is a moneymaking asset.
 A rental property that has enough rental income to pay all of its expenses is considered both a moneymaker and an asset.
-A company car could be a moneymaker if it offsets enough taxes to pay for itself; it could be an asset if the vehicle saves us more money than other alternatives and if the income from services that we perform that require the use of a vehicle and the savings when compared to all other acceptable alternatives outweigh the costs of the vehicle.
+A company car could be a moneymaker if it offsets enough taxes to pay for itself; it could be an asset if the vehicle saves us more money than other acceptable alternatives, or if the income from services that we perform that require the use of a vehicle outweigh the costs of the vehicle.

 A property that is positioned to be rented by a tenant is our product.
 A property that is sold for more than what was ever put into it is a product.
 It is not a product we sell because we manage properties, not sell them.

 Money Drain vs. Liability